 - Some in-office lab tests, immunizations and medications purchased within the SHC are not covered by the health fee.

 - The SHC does not accept insurance for direct payment of these charges.
-Cash, check, TigerBucks and VISA/MasterCard are the only accepted methods of payment within the SHC.
+Cash, check, TigerBucks and VISA/MasterCard are the accepted methods of payment within the SHC.

 - If requested, you will be given a receipt which you may then submit to your insurance company for reimbursement.